KawalaE/Weather_characteristics/README.md

 weather_logger.py script reads current weather report data from following site: https://openweathermap.org, via API, also is responsible for creating relational database in MySQL.
 Data from the site is formated and appended to the database every 15 minutes.

-https://www.findlatitudeandlongitude.com - is used to get the longitude and latitude of particular cities: Poznan, Cracow, Warsaw and Wroclaw.
+https://www.findlatitudeandlongitude.com - it's used to get the longitude and latitude of particular cities: Poznan, Cracow, Warsaw and Wroclaw.

 plot_data.py script uses database created in weather_logger.py to plot characteristics via matplotlib module.